-Founded in 1954, Ifield Park Care Home is a community led, not-for-profit Care Home specialising in Residential Care, Residential Dementia Care, Nursing Care and Day Care.
+Founded in 1954, Ifield Park Care Home is a community led, not-for-profit Care Home specialising in Residential Care, Residential Dementia Care and Day Care.

 We provide modern, high quality accommodation and over the years we have expanded and adapted to the changing needs of older people.

 For us, care is more than a service, it's a way of life.
 Our purpose built residential accommodations are designed to give our residents a comfortable, cosy and familiar place to live, while providing them with the safe environment, support and care that they need.